A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Numerical discretization of the full-order and reduced-order models

-Which is basically the discretized Poisson equation for pressure expressed in terms of the velocity and pressure corrections.
-In the SIMPLE algorithm, the velocity corrections $\Tilde{\boldsymbol{u}}'$ are unknown and hence neglected.
-Therefore, $\boldsymbol{p}'$ is expressed as the only function of $\boldsymbol{u}_h^{n*}$ in Equation \ref{relvelstarandpprime}.
-Then the corrected pressure is entered again in Equation \ref{velstar} in order to obtain a new velocity field $\boldsymbol{u}_h^{n*}$ and repeat the procedure until the pressure correction falls below a given tolerance and the velocity satisfy both the continuity and momentum equation.
-Because the $\Tilde{\boldsymbol{u}}'$ is neglected, the SIMPLE algorithm converges slowly and is used mainly for steady-state simulations.
-Furthermore, to avoid instabilities, relaxation factor $\alpha_p$ and $\alpha_u$ are introduced in the computation of $\boldsymbol{p}_h^{n}$ and $\boldsymbol{u}_h^{n*}$ as follows:
+Which is basically the discretized Poisson equation for pressure (PPE) expressed in terms of the velocity and pressure corrections.
+In the SIMPLE algorithm, the velocity correction $\Tilde{\boldsymbol{u}}'$ is unknown as $\mathbf{H}(\boldsymbol{u}')$, hence neglected implying the following relation:

+Therefore, $\boldsymbol{p}'$ is expressed as the only function of $\boldsymbol{u}_h^{n*}$ in \cref{relvelstarandpprime}.
+Then the corrected pressure is entered again in \cref{velstar} in order to obtain a new velocity field $\boldsymbol{u}_h^{n*}$ and repeat the procedure until the pressure correction falls below a given \textit{tolerance} and the velocity satisfy both the continuity and momentum equation.